abhishek9sharma/nyctaxiserver/README.md

   A python (flask-restplus) based Web API for returning statistics related to trips made by new york taxis based on Google BigQuery Data.

 ## Steps to run
-### In cass you face  issues please run the below commands in sudo/admin privileges
+### Preferably, run the below commands with sudo/admin privileges
 1. *Python 3.5 or above and associated pip* should be installed on the system (the code has been verified on *Python 3.5.2*).
 Following commands may be used if *Python 3.5 or above and associated pip* is not installed on your machine

                 -- Linux (verfied on Ubuntu 16.04.6 LTS):